jalibras/ubbr/docs/problem_authors.md

 # Problem Authoring with Ubbr

 The source code for an Ubbr is html with some embedded python code.
-The embedded python is placed between {% ubbr %} and {% endubbr %} example.
+The embedded python is placed between {% ubbr %} and {% endubbr %} tags.

 Example: